Metalnem/mijailovic.net/_drafts/books-2017-q2.md

 something that you should be able to come up with on your own (without mentioning the authors).
 That's just completely insane.

-If you just want to game the programming interview, but not really learn about algorithms, this book is a fine choice.
-But even in that is the case, better choice in my opinion would be [Elements of Programming Interviews](https://www.amazon.com/dp/1479274836/).
+If your only goal is to game the programming interview, but not really learn about algorithms, this book is a fine choice.
+But even in that is the case, better choice, in my opinion, would be [Elements of Programming Interviews](https://www.amazon.com/dp/1479274836/).
 It is strictly superior in every way, but also harder to get through.
 If you actually want to learn about algorithms, read